Pueblo County Planning Commission

 WHAT: The Pueblo County Planning Commission is responsible for advising the Board of Commissioners on land use related matters.
 On some cases, the PCPC will be the final authority, while in other cases the Board of Commissioners will make the final land use determination, taking into consideration a recommendation of the PCPC and staff.
 Click here to see a matrix of land use actions/public hearing requirements for various land use cases.

 The PCPC operates under a set of by-laws or procedures to ensure that public meetings are fair for all concerned.
 The by-laws provide information on what the public can expect to have happen at a public hearing, including when they will have an opportunity to be heard.
-New in 2012, the PCPC has a new Planning Commissioners’ Handbook which is a new tool that explains roles and responsibilities, land use laws, and such things as ex-parte communication with applicants and interested parties.

 The meeting agendas for the PCPC meetings are posted every month, the Friday prior to the meeting.
 The agendas include a case number that is assigned to each case, which provides an active link to all on-line documents pertinent to the subject property.
 If you need any additional information about an agenda item, please call the Department of Planning and Development at 719-583-6100.
 Office Hours are 8 a.m. to 5 p.m.
 Monday-Friday.

 WHEN: The Pueblo County Planning Commission meets once a month, generally the third Wednesday of each month.
 The established meeting schedule for both the Planning Commission and the Board of Commissioners is available on-line.
 Meeting dates can change based on holidays.